darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

           # also we can have another level of customization here
           super(History, self).save(*args, **kwargs)

-By this simple example you can see how easily it is to customize save method in Django ORM.
+With this simple example you can see how easy it is to customize save method in Django ORM.
 By having such a custom code you can put some business logic in there.
-For instance you are able to prevalidate data before saving or modify data before save takes an action.
-There are unlimited options.
+For instance you are able to validate data prior to saving it in a database.
+The options are unlimited here.

 Some developers prefer to have business logic as a bunch of classes and functionalities stored in them.
 That is also a good solution as long as you keep attention and always is only one source of truth (code/functionality repetitions).

+## Source of truth

+To explain to you what I call *source of truth* let me allow myself to use some example.
+Imagine web application that uses database as data storage and it accepts some page form being posted but in different views.
+Let's assume that mentioned form can have slight differences in those views.
+What you expect from your system based on given input (submitted page form) is to always validate and process data in exact same way.
+For example your system is going to check if there is any duplication in database, validate required data and data types.
+Obvious is that system based on given input always has to react in the same way and return designed result.

+That is what I am going to use in this article as *source of truth*.
+Each time input is given system will react in the same way.
+Each entry point of the system which uses the same context of data will react in the same way.

 ## Why not ORM?